BhagwatiOracle/EDA-on-Titanic-Dataset/README.md

 - Dropped irrelevant or highly missing columns (e.g., Cabin, depending on the strategy).

-3.Univariate Analysis
+3. Univariate Analysis

 - Analyzed individual features such as Age, Sex, Pclass, and Fare.

 - Plotted histograms, boxplots, and countplots to understand distributions.

-3.Bivariate and Multivariate Analysis
+3. Bivariate and Multivariate Analysis

 - Studied relationships between features and the target (Survived).